 Awnings: yes there is more than one

 Safari Condo sells this awning made by Pahaque for CDN$495, or buy it direct from Pahaque for US$389 plus shipping.
 It provides a lot of shade and many Alto owners like it.
-As of this writing we have yet to use it at a campsite.
-My spouse is questioning why we bought it, but so far we have not camped in a hot climate.
-I suspect it will be put to good use at some point.
+We’ve used it a few times in very hot weather and my spouse is no longer questioning why we bought it.
 Here it is set up in my front yard.

 We also purchased what Pahaque calls a Trailer Visor that is designed specifically for the Alto.
 My spouse approves of it. 🙂 Easier to set up, but not as stable in a breeze as the larger awning.
 I have not seen it listed on Safari Condo’s options list.
 It is US$349 direct from Pahaque, which oddly is very close to what their much larger Alto awning sells for.